Totley: All Saints Church

 The parish of Totley is served by All Saints Church, a Church of England church.
 The Rev’d Jermyn Hutton, the parish's first vicar was appointed on Sunday, 23 March 1924.

 On Saturday, 15 November 1924 the church building was consecrated by The Lord Bishop of Southwell.
 The church building is built on land given by Mr. & Mrs. Milner of Totley Hall.
 The Chancel is dedicated to their younger son, Sec.
 Lt.
 Roy Milner, who was killed in the First World War.

 The church maintains links with the Totley All Saints School and Totley Primary School.
 They run sessions in the library for the elderly in the community and for the Mickley Hall care home.
 In 2024 with the huge rise in children and young people attending the church their first children's youth and families minister was appointed who serves the community alongside the Rev'd Ben Tanner, present vicar of Totley.

+Totley Library

+In 2014 Sheffield City Council announced the intended closure of Totley Library.
+A community interest company Totley Community Resource and Information Centre was formed by local residents to take over the running of the library and is supported by over 100 volunteers.